 These lenses may be suitable for people who wish to enhance their look or match their style.

 These contact lenses are available in packs of 6.
 People can order them directly from 1-800 Contacts.
 The company will verify a person’s prescription before shipping the lenses.

-Advantage: These lenses are currently the only colored contact lenses suitable for astigmatism.
+- these lenses are currently the only colored contact lenses suitable for astigmatism

-Disadvantages: These lenses are more costly than conventional monthly contact lenses.
-Additionally, people with darker eyes may not achieve the same results as those with lighter eyes, as their natural color may show through the lenses.
+- people with darker eyes may not achieve the same results as their natural color may show through the lenses

 People may wish to consider the following factors when choosing contacts for astigmatism:

 - Duration of wear: Contact lenses are available in daily and monthly options.
 People may wish to consider which option best fits their lifestyle and budget.

 - Strength of prescription: Some contact lenses are more suitable for stronger prescriptions than others.
 Eye care professionals will be able to advise people on which brand is best for their vision needs.